Respond to natural disasters

 - boiling water before consumption (if water supply has been contaminated)

-- wearing protective clothing including long sleeves and pants, gloves, protective shoes
+- wearing protective clothing including long sleeves and pants, gloves and protective shoes

-- protecting from insects, especially mosquitoes that spread disease
+- using insect protection, especially from mosquitoes that can spread disease

 - using ladders safely